puvvadapradeep/git-github/README.md

 # git-github
-To lean GIT basis and practice it .
+To lean GIT basis and practice it .we have done many work to geater